+Present address, Loyalton.
 At last report, 1887, had been engaged in mining business since graduation and had not taught.

-Digitized by INTERNET ARCHIVE L. CARRIE PECKHAM\\\\\\Santa Clara County.
+L. CARRIE PECKHAM.
+Santa Clara County.
 Present address, San José.
 Has not taught since graduation.
+ELINOR D. PRATT.-Humboldt County.
+Present address, Eureka.
 Has taught in Humboldt County continuously since graduation; for the past two and one half years in Eureka.
 Teaching in Eureka.

-MEGGIE L. ROBB\\\\\\Santa Clara County.
+Meggie L. Robb.....Santa Clara County.
 Present address, San José.
 Taught in Monterey County, one year.
 Since August, 1887, has taught in the San José schools.

-SUSIE W. RUCKER\\\\\Santa Clara County.
+Susie W. Rucker ...
+Santa Clara County.
 Present address, San José.
 Taught one year in Hamilton District, Santa Clara County.
-Since summer of 1887 has taught in the Hester School, San José

-- MARY J. STEWART \\\\\\Santa Clara County.
+Since summer of 1887 has taught in the Hester School, San José Mary A. Simmons (deceased) .Humboldt County.
+Taught near Arcata, Humboldt County, one year.
+Her health, which was poor during her Senior year, failed rapidly, and she died of consumption, September 13, 1887.
+Miss Simmons was a faithful, conscientious teacher, much beloved by her pupils.
+Resolutions of respect to her memory were passed by her fellow teachers, at the Humboldt County Institute held in October, 1887.
+MARY J. STEWART ----Santa Clara County.
 Present address, Alma.
 Is teaching in Lexington District, near Alma, where she has taught continuously since graduation.

-- DELIA M. WATKINS (Mrs. Campbell) ......Amador County.
+Delia M. Watkins (Mrs. Campbell) Amador County.
 Taught one year in Amador County; six months in Los Angeles.
 Married in summer of 1888.
-Not teaching. - WILLARD D. WOODWORTH \\\\\\Sutter County.
+Not teaching.
+WILLARD D. WOODWORTH ----Sutter County.
 Present address, Yuba City.
 Has taught three years in Central District, near Yuba City.
 Members of Earlier Classes who made up conditions and received their Diplomas with the Class of May, 1886.

-MRS. AIMEE L. CAREY (nee Madan), 1878-79....Santa Clara Co.
+Mrs. Aimee L. Carey (nee Madan), 1878-79___Santa Clara Co.
 Present address, 1316 California Street, San Francisco.
 Has not taught since graduation.

-MINNIE M. HYATT (Mrs. Henry J. Barton), 1884-85-----
+MINNIE M. HYATT (Mrs. Henry J. Barton), 1884-85 ----- San Francisco.
 Present address, San Francisco.